PinkDiamond1/docs-24/docs/reference/starlark-reference.md

     print(public_key)
 ```

-then Kurtosis will know that the contents of `public-key.json` should be retrieved from the file living right next to the `kurtosis.mod` file (due to the shared module name).
+then Kurtosis will know that the contents of `public-key.json` should be retrieved from the file living right next to the `kurtosis.yml` file (due to the shared module name).

-To run the module, it's enough to run the following in the directory with the `kurtosis.mod` file:
+To run the module, it's enough to run the following in the directory with the `kurtosis.yml` file:

 ```
 kurtosis run .